Shareek: Plot

 Two families fight over land that belonged to their father/grandfather.
 Jassa and Surjit take care of the land that their grandfather gave to them.
 Their cousins are envious of them.
 One day, Pali and Dara murder Pavitar (Jassa & Surjeet's father).
 Jassa takes revenge by killing Pali.
 After killing Pali, his brother forces Jassa to leave India.
 Ekam leaves with his chacha.
 Jassa leaves Jassi, whom he loves.
 There is a ten-year leap.
 Agam marries Roohi.
 The land that had belonged to Jassa's father was put on trial.
 After some time, the court makes Agam the rightful owner of the land.
 Dara gets envious and hires a truck that hits Agam, causing him to die.
 Jassa comes back to India after he finds out that his nephew was killed.
 Roohi is made the owner of the land.
 Dara makes a plan and asks Roohi's father if Roohi and his brother can get married.
 Roohi's father agreed.
-Ekam comes back to India and learns that his brother has passed away.the family asks him to marry Roohi, and he agrees.
+Ekam comes back to India and learns that his brother has died.the family asks him to marry Roohi, and he agrees.
 Jassa kills Dara, which causes him to go to prison.
 When he is released in 2015, his son, Zorawar kills him by shooting him in the head.
 (Zorawar is the son of Jassa and Jassi).